This video is part of the Meet the Locals series that was originally shown on TVNZ.

 The tiny protected forest of Pukaha in the Wairarapa is all that remains of the once vast 70 Mile Bush.
 Find out how the last part is protected and what wildlife is coming back.

-Many trampers enjoy walking in the Nelson Lakes.
-This video exposes an unseen danger that lurks in the mountains.
+Many trampers enjoy walking in the Nelson Lakes National Park, but as spring arrives and the winter snows start to melt an unseen danger lurks in the mountains.